benbalter/benbalter.github.com/posts/_posts/2012-10-01-welcome-to-the-post-cms-world.md

 I stood up the three options side-by-side, and ran them through the riggors of a performance testing tool humerously called [Siege](http://www.joedog.org/siege-home/), the results of which can be found below.

 I'm still unpacking some of the boxes of bytes, so if you notice something that doesn't seem right, feel free to [open an issue](https://github.com/benbalter/benbalter.github.com/issues), or better yet, like what you see, feel free to [fork and contribute](https://github.com/benbalter/benbalter.github.com).
+Embracing somewhat of a crawl, walk, run, or fail-fast philosohpy, next up is [outputting the pages as Jekyll](https://github.com/benbalter/benbalter.github.com/blob/js/_plugins/generate-json.rb) and relying on Backbone to do the heavy lifting.

 Is it the [first shots](http://presidential-innovation-fellows.github.com/mygov/) [of a static-site](http://presidential-innovation-fellows.github.com/rfpez-blog/) [revolution](http://presidential-innovation-fellows.github.com/bluebutton/)?
 Time will tell.

 The CMS is dead.
 Long live the CMS.

+---

 ## The Results

+**WARNING: Geek Content!**

 ### Homepage